architjoshihs/hl-twitter/readme.txt

 == Frequently Asked Questions ==

+= The link to Twitter button is stuck on loading / never loads? =

+You must make sure that your server supports cURL, and more explicitly multi_curl, in PHP.
+Google will provide more information.

 = Why can I only import 3,200 tweets? =

 Twitter currently limit access to the 3,200 most recent tweets for an account.
 If they increase this limit, HL Twitter will also increase.